 Next thing I know there were no more tourists and families around.
-Innstead there are three dubious guys heading right up to us.
+Instead, there are three dubious guys heading right up to us.
 One of them went straight for the camera bag.
-Luckily the shoulder strap broke quite quickly so that they run away before changing their approach.
-Nevertheless, I was almost about to scream after them. „Come back and take my money instead.“ Luckily we had our first digital camera as back-up for this trip – and the next years to come.
+Luckily, the shoulder strap broke quite quickly so they run away before changing their approach.
+Nevertheless, I was almost about to scream after them. „Come back and take my money instead.“ Luckily we had our first digital camera as a backup for this trip – and the next years to come.
 I was a student in Berlin, underfinanced, but diving into big city life (A walk from S Sonnenallee to U Kottbusser Tor in Berlin: Memories and discoveries).
 Hence my studies took a little longer.
 There was no new SLR camera and less travelling.

 Begin again and along comes diving